 MEDIA FORMATS AND SPECIFICATIONS

-Digital images must be provided in high resolution and in .JPG file format (300 dpi, with a minimum of 900 pixels on the longest dimension).
+Digital images must be provided in high resolution and in .JPG file format (300 dpi and a minimum of 900 pixels on the horizontal dimension).
 File names should follow this format: "Lastname_Firstname_01.jpg","Lastname_Firstname_02.jpg." etc.

 Documents: If additional text documents are submitted (biography, resume, etc.), please use .TXT, .DOC, or .PDF format.